konflux-ci/architecture/architecture/index.md

 - [Build Service](./build-service.md) - A workflow system that manages the build pipeline definition for users' Components.
-- [Image Controller](./image-controller.md) - A subsystem of the build-service that manages the creation and access rights to container image repositories.
+- [Image Controller](./image-controller.md) - A subsystem of the build-service that manages the creation and access rights to OCI repositories.
 - [Java Rebuilds Service](./jvm-build-service.md) - A subsystem of the build-service that manages the rebuild of binary java jars pulled from maven central for an improved degree of provenance.
 - [Integration Service](./integration-service.md) - A workflow service that manages execution of